-Pomelo which is sometimes also called jabong or shaddock is the largest fruit in the citrus family.
-The fruit typically measures about 6 to 10 inches in diameter and weighs around 1 to 2 kg a piece.
-Pomelo contains pinkish-white flesh that can be sweet, sour or a combination of both.
+The pomelo is the largest fruit in the citrus family.
+It typically measures about 6 to 10 inches in diameter and weighs around 1 to 2 kg apiece.
+Pomelo contains pinkish-white flesh that can be sweet, sour, or a combination of both.

 Hybridized Types of Citrus Fruits

 The above ancestral varieties taste absolutely delicious, but the limiting factor was that these plants thrive in certain climatic conditions and could not be grown everywhere.